ASPECTS OF AGING PROCESS

 There could be several changes in the urinary system:

-- The bladder weakens and the person can’t hold his urine for a long time as he could do in his younger age.
+• The bladder weakens and the person can’t hold his urine for a long time as he could do at a younger age.

 Reproductive System:

-The ability of females to fertile diminishes (menopause), shrinking the ovaries, and the vaginal secretions diminishes.
+The ability of females to be fertile diminishes (menopause), shrinking the ovaries, and the vaginal secretions diminishes.
 In males, the mass of testicular tissue decreases and the level of sex hormones (testosterone) decreases, reducing the sex drive.
-The amount of sperms decrease and the frequency, length and stiffness of erections decrease.
+The number of sperms decreases and the frequency, length, and stiffness of erections decrease.

 Psychological Aspects of Aging